 Comprehensive Overview

 Liquids, on the other hand, exhibit stronger intermolecular forces than gases.
 These forces are strong enough to hold the molecules close together, giving liquids a definite volume.
-However, they are not strong enough to lock the molecules into fixed positions, as in a solid.
+Even so, they are not strong enough to lock the molecules into fixed positions, as in a solid.
 Liquid molecules can still move around and slide past each other, allowing the liquid to flow and take the shape of its container.
 Because the molecules are close together, liquids are much denser than gases and are only slightly compressible.

 Here's a breakdown of key differences based on fundamental principles: